Face ID Not Working on iPhone? Here’s How to Fix It!

 Check your Face ID settings to confirm they’re correctly configured.
 If it’s failing with specific apps, it’s likely a setup issue.
 Do the following:

-You can restart Face ID by disabling and enabling it again.
+You can restart Face ID by disabling and re-enabling it.
 This is almost like a power cycle.
 Go to Settings → Face ID & Passcode → Use Face ID → Disable iPhone Unlock.

 Now, restart the iPhone and enable Face ID with the following steps: Open Settings → Face ID & Passcode → Use Face ID → Enable iPhone unlock.